phaserjs/phaser/README.md

 * Tilemap: more advanced Tiled support and support for DAME tilemaps.
 * Joypad support.
 * Gestures input class.
+* Flash CC html output support.

-Right now our main focus is on documentation.
+Right now however our main focus is on documentation and examples, we won't be touching any of the above features until the docs are finished.

 Test Suite
 ----------